neotheprogramist/state-channel-framework/README.md

   sncast --url http://localhost:5050/rpc account deploy --name new_account
 ```

-## Declarng and Deploying Contract
+## Declaring and Deploying Contract

 To declare agreement contract and apply it follow the steps below.